 Dak Nong currently has 34,000 hectares of pepper, with an output of about 70,000 tons/crop.
 In Dak Nong, specialized agencies have informed about this warning.

-Mr. Ho Gam, Chairman of Dak Nong Farmers’ Association said: “We have informed and announced the solution to the network of associations, members, farmers, cooperatives, and pepper farms.
-That is, not to use colored tools and packaging in harvesting, drying, preliminary processing, bagging, and packaging... pepper.
+Mr. Ho Gam, Chairman of Dak Nong Farmers’ Association said: “We have informed and announced the solution to the network of grassroots associations, members, farmers, cooperatives, and pepper farms.
+That is, not to use colored tools and packaging in harvesting, drying, pre-processing, bagging, and packaging... pepper.
 Farmers, cooperatives, and farms must use colorless tools, harvesting tarps, drying tarps, and packaging.”

 Mr. Le Anh Son, Director of Binh Minh Cooperative, Cu Jut district said: Sudan is an industrial dye used to dye red plastic and other synthetic substances.

-The cooperative has disseminated information to more than 1,000 farmers and members on actions to control sudan residues in pepper in ways as instructed by the Vietnam Pepper and Spice Association.
+The Cooperative has disseminated information to more than 1,000 farmers and members on actions to control sudan residue in pepper in ways as instructed by the Vietnam Pepper and Spice Association.

 Currently, 95% of Vietnam's pepper products are exported.
 In 2024, Vietnam's pepper exports set a record after 10 years, bringing in 1.3 billion USD.
 Countries strictly control the quality of pepper products, including sudan.